noahehall/theBookOfNoah/0current/security/oauth.md

   - JWE: encrypted JWT;

-- validation: is how you establish trust; always validate the access & ID token
+- validation: is how you establish trust; always decode the token, grab the header, recreate the signature and compare it against the token

   - retrieve the keys document: i.e. your sigingKeys; represent the public key that the token was signed with
     - GET/authserver/someendpoint